Zouina Bouzebra

 Zouina Bouzebra (born 3 October 1990) is an Algerian hammer thrower.

+Career

 Early in her career she doubled in the hammer throw and shot put, winning two medals at the 2009 African Junior Championships and achieving a seventh and sixth place at the 2010 African Championships.

 Specializing in the hammer throw she finished sixth at the 2012 African Championships, fifth at the 2014 African Championships, fourth at the 2015 African Games and fifth at the 2016 African Championships.
 She has also won several medals at the Arab Athletics Championships, lastly a gold medal in 2017.

 Her personal best throw is 65.20 metres, achieved in June 2021 in Radès This is the Algerian record.